grimen/python-envjoy/README.md

 ## Introduction

-Environment variable getting and setting has a bit of an itch it.
+Environment variable getting and setting has a bit of an itch to it.
 This is a not-so-whiny library that makes it more easy to get and set environment variables, and optionally smarter data type interpretation.

 ## Install